muhammed-ahmad/restaurants/README.md

-# Restaurants
+# Restaurants:
 Restaurants app written in kotlin, displays a list of restaurants and meals

 # Features:
 - connects to restaurants API to fetch data using retrofit and cache it locally using room.
 - each restart it connect to the API and gets what was updated recently.
-- displays a list of restaurants, when click on specific restaurant it display its meals
+- displays a list of restaurants, and when click on specific restaurant it display its meals

 <br />

-# Tech Stack
+# Tech Stack:

 - Kotlin